raghunandangupta1992/CollaborativeTextEditor/README.md

 Steps to operate :

 This will guide you to run the collaborative text editor, which is previously hosted on github.

-1. Go to this link.
+1. Go to this rawgithub.com/raghunandangupta1992/CollaborativeTextEditor/master/richtext.html.
 2. Create a user: -
 •	Under ‘For New User’ label, fill the 1st input box as ‘username (eg. raghu@gmail.com)’ and 2nd as ‘password’.
 •	Press Create.